 Submit an Abstract for the Annual Meeting

-The Annual Meeting Program Committee issues a call for workshop, media, works-in-progress, and poster proposals for the Annual Meeting.
+The Annual Meeting Program Committee issues a call for workshop, media, works-in-progress, educators' showcase, and poster proposals for the Annual Meeting.
 The call is issued in December.
 Watch the AAP home page, www.academicpsychiatry.org for more information and submission directions.

 Serve as an Annual Meeting Mentor